pkp/pkp-docs/learning-ojs/en/README.md

+---
+book: learning-ojs
+version: current
+---

 # Learning OJS 3.2: A Visual Guide to Open Journal Systems

-*This version of Learning OJS is based on OJS 3.2 and later.
-[Go here to see the previous version of Learning OJS](/learning-ojs/3.1).*

 Copyright: Simon Fraser University holds the copyright for work produced by the Public Knowledge Project and has placed its documentation under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).